-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only) Х On a rolling basis beginning 6/1 By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within weeks if notified I thereafter Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
-X If yes, maximum period of postponement: 2 Semesters · • C19 Early admission of high school students 013 Larry admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х C20 Common Application: Question removed from CDS.
-(Initiated during 20 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date • Other early decision plan notification date • , , • For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan • Please provide significant details about your early decision plan: • ,g
+C15 Are first-time, first-year students accepted for terms other than the X C16 Notification to applicants of admission decision sent (fill in one only) X On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Does your institution allow students to postpone enrollment after Yes X No I If yes, maximum period of postponement: ^ 2 Semesters C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, 100 X C20 Common Application: Question removed from CDS.
+(Initiated during 20 106 2007 cycle) 020 Common Application.
+Question removed from CDO. (initiated during 20 100-2007 Cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Does your institution offer an early decision plan (an admission plan that Yes No X If "yes," please complete the following: Λ First or only early decision plan closing date First or only early decision plan notification date - Other early decision plan closing date - - Other early decision plan notification date - For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: - - C22 Early action ., Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: Yes No X Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit 1.00 X